 3. People can build relationships, while AI will never be able to do it.

 Many things are built on relationships.
-We have to deal and collaborate with different people.
-Moreover, while working in teams many of us show better results as individuals.
-Furthermore, according to many studies, teams show better and more creative results.
+We have to deal with and collaborate with different people.
+Moreover, when we’re working in teams, many of us show better results as individuals.
+Furthermore, according to some studies, diverse teams show better and more creative results.
+Diversity is our strength.

-Emotional commitment and bonds with the team members are the most important part of the employees’ engagement, showing how much we care about our work and our company.
+Emotional commitment and bonds with the team members are the most important part of the employees’ engagement, showing how much we care about our team, work, and company.
 Relationships also help us find partners and clients, as humans tend to work with people they like.
 But this emotional side of our behavior is unattainable to machines.

-4. People can show empathy, while AI will never display it.
+4. People can feel empathy, while AI can’t.

-A lot of jobs require establishing trust and a human-to-human connection in order to get people to relax, open up and share about themselves.
-AI-based machines are capable of imitating human speech, but they don’t have empathy and are missing that human touch.
+A lot of jobs require establishing trust and a human-to-human connection in order for people to relax, open up, and share about themselves (social work, healthcare, or psychology being good examples).
+AI-based machines are capable of imitating human speech but don’t have empathy, hence, are missing that human touch.

-5. AI can’t think outside the box and their code.
+5. AI can’t think outside the box and its code.

-These days, AI can’t find creative ways of solving various emerging problems because their code does not allow it.
+These days, AI can’t find creative ways of solving various emerging problems because its code doesn’t allow it.
 Robots are programmed to work within their frame.
-It is possible that some day a machine will be able to think on its own, but in the real world, this will not be achieved soon.
+Even for the most advanced machine learning, the input determines available data.
+It’s possible that someday a machine will be able to think on its own, but so far that’s not a reality we live in.

 But AI can only process data that has been entered into its system.
 Unlike humans, it can’t take into consideration the influence from the outside.

-Such work settings require the ability to work with sudden changes and distorted information exchange while being creative in distilling a vision and strategy.
-This ability is powered by human intuition that becomes a critical element in daily work, especially for c-level executives.
+Such settings require the ability to work with sudden changes and distorted information exchange while being creative in distilling a vision and strategy.
+This ability is powered by human intuition and becomes a critical element in daily work, especially for c-level executives.

-The world’s AI technology is still far from the human-like intelligence portrayed in popular science fiction.
+The world’s AI technology is far from the vision portrayed in popular science fiction so it is still not possible for AI to replace human intelligence.

 Despite all the hype, most AI computers are designed to be very good at solving a specific problem in the context of a very particular data system.
-Human creativity, insight, and contextual awareness, on the other side, are key to making AI work.
-The reason for this is simple — humans will continue to deliver value that machines are not capable of.
+On the other side, human creativity, insight, and contextual awareness are key to making AI work.
+The reason for this is simple — humans will continue to deliver value that machines aren’t capable of.

+So will artificial intelligence replace humans?
+No – at least not for a long time.
 We can sum up that AI’s abilities will complement us, rather than replicate us.
-That is why top-tier and forward-thinking organizations start using AI to enhance organizational agility, productivity, and experiences.
+That’s why top-tier and forward-thinking organizations start using AI to enhance organizational agility, productivity, and experiences.
+It’s exciting to see what future technology will hold for us.